RJWerning/ConsoleAppCommandLine/README.md

 	Allows user to change settings in the appsettings.json via command line This version is targeted specifically for Bullhorn RestAPI settings

+Handles updating the appsettings.json file using commandline params without including any 3p libraries

+Code for AppSettingsUpdater.cs comes from: https://stackoverflow.com/a/67917167

 ## Usage
 	commandline execute: